anoopai/T2ClusterAnalysis/README.md

     For example, seg1_fc.nii.gz is the femoral cartilage segmentation for Image1 qdess file.

     2. All image files are stored in NIfTI (.nii or .nii.gz) format
+    3. This pipeline uses the intensity and size thresholds computed from our dataset.

+### Intensity and Size thresholds

+Look at T2C_thresholds_custom.ipynb to compute thresholds for your data